Larry-Larriee/clean-react-app/README.md

 # Getting Started with Create React App

+This repository is the bare minimum code needed to make React.js work.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Development Mode